python-happybase/happybase/doc/api.rst

 .. py:currentmodule:: happybase

 This chapter contains detailed API documentation for HappyBase.
-It is suggested to read the :doc:`tutorial <tutorial>` first to get a general idea about how HappyBase works.
+It is suggested to read the :doc:`user guide <user>` first to get a general idea about how HappyBase works.

 The HappyBase API is organised as follows: